dokester/BayesicFitting/docs/manual.md

 Since version 2.0 the **ErrorDistribution**s has changed its interface.
 Previously it was called as `GaussErrorDistribution( xdata, ydata )`.
-Now the resposiblities of ErrorDistribution and Problem are better separated.
+Now the responsiblities of ErrorDistribution and Problem are better separated.

+To avoid certain combinations of parameters a "constrain" attribute can be attached to an **ErrorDistribution**.
+It needs to be a user-provided callable method in the form

+    def insideSphere( logL, problem, allpars ) : return logL if numpy.sum( numpy.square( allpars ) ) < 1.0 else -math.inf

+    errdis.constrain = insideSphere

+When the to be avoided condition occurs logL should be returned as -INF; otherwise logL should be returned unchanged.
+It should be noted that the acceptable area should be large enough that it can reasonly be sampled randomly for an initial ensemble of **Walker**s.

 The use of a mixture of 2 error distributions is shown in [outliers2](#../examples/outliers-2.ipynb).